 In April 2017, Rainbow District School Board passed a motion acknowledging the work of the Truth and Reconciliation Commission and committing to key recommendations as they relate to education.
 Under the guidance of the First Nations Advisory Committee and through broad community consultations led by Nbisiing Consulting, the Truth and Reconciliation: Commitment to Action plan was developed.
-The plan, which was adopted by the Board on July 3, 2018, will guide our work in Indigenous Education over the next five years.
+The plan guides our work in Indigenous Education.
 In response to this commitment, an Indigenous Education Team is working with the Principal of Indigenous Education to implement the goals and strategies, including ongoing consultations in communities.